ImHacker890-890/LanguageAI-Full/README.md

 # LanguageAI v1 full
 In new uptade voice translator.
 # Open-source
 LanguageAI-Full open-source model.
-You can use it for integration in you apps.
+You can use it for integrate in you apps.
 # 🚀 Beta
 Now LanguageAI still in beta.
 And dictionary for translations now small.
 # Information